jakob-bebop/trnsd/how-does-tr-async-work.md

 ## The transducer trick
 Now `map_double` does two different things.
 The first is calling `double`, the second is adding the resut to the array.
-The array stuff can be factored out into a seperate function:
+The array stuff can be factored out into a seperate reducer function:

 ```es6
 const array_reduce = (a, x) => {